FaceFTW/faceftw.github.io/src/blog/0008/index.md

 }
 ```

 The cool thing about a custom driver is not all features of the client device _have to be used_.
 While modern compilers often optimize and remove unused code, not having to worry about such code in the first place allows for projects to be less complex and easier to work on.
 When writing the driver, I used the [SSD1306 ASCII library for Arduino](https://github.com/greiman/SSD1306Ascii) as a solid reference, but it had features related to the scrolling functionality of the display, using other font types, and broader display interoperability (remember the addressing discussion?).
 Cutting down the fluff and only implementing what was needed means the driver was actually written faster than if I chose to do a full library port.
-It might be a fun exercise but it isn't the focus of the project at all.
+It might be a fun exercise, but it isn't the focus of the project at all.

 With all the information about how the display (controller) works, it is now time to actually have the microcontroller "talk" with the controller.
 While the display peripheral comes in different protocol variants, I chose the I²C variant for simple wiring.
 But that simple wiring comes at the cost of protocol complexity.